Strawberry Fields Forever: Reactions from contemporaries

-Brian Wilson, who had been struggling to complete the Beach Boys' Smile album, first heard "Strawberry Fields Forever" on his car radio while under the influence of barbiturates.
+In a famous anecdote, Brian Wilson, who had been struggling to complete the Beach Boys' Smile album, first heard "Strawberry Fields Forever" on his car radio while under the influence of barbiturates.
 In the recollection of his passenger at the time, Michael Vosse, "[Wilson] just shook his head and said, 'They did it already – what I wanted to do with Smile.
 Maybe it's too late.'"
 Vosse recalled that they then exchanged laughter, although "at the moment he said it, he sounded very serious."
 According to author Steven Gaines, the "wondrous and different-sounding" quality of the Beatles' single was one of several factors that accelerated Wilson's emotional descent and led to him abandoning Smile.
 In response to a fan's question on his website in 2014, Wilson denied that hearing the song had "weakened" him and called it a "very weird record" that he enjoyed.

+"Strawberry Fields Forever" is featured in its near-entirety in Canadian structural film director Michael Snow's 1967 film Wavelength, playing on a radio in a room that is gradually zoomed in on through the course of the film.
+It was filmed in December 1966, but Snow began editing it in early 1967 and was significantly drawn to the song when it was released, choosing to overdub it over a song playing in the original footage.